operator-framework/community/GOVERNANCE.md

 #### Subproject Governance Ammendments

-If the project members wish to update or supplement governance documents, this will require a ⅔ majority of project Maintainers followed by a ⅔ majority approval from the Operator Framework steering committee.
+If the project members wish to update or supplement governance documents, this will require a ⅔ majority  of project Maintainers followed by a ⅔ majority approval from th e Operator Framework steering committee.

 ## Steering Committee

 The overall Operator Framework umbrella project is governed by a Steering Committee, which is selected as follows: